zainabch123/react-gmail-props/README.md

 You'll use props to break down our app into smaller components by passing down relevant functions.

+## Prerequisites

+1. Clone this repository onto your local machines
+2. In the root directory, type `npm install`
+3. Finally, type `npm run start`

 ## Instructions

 - Break down `app.js` into components